 Q: What's your 'promise' to your clients?

 A: That they will be satisfied with the result.
-I haven't had a single dissatisfied client since i started mixing and mastering professionally.
-It's something i'm really proud of.
+I haven't had a single unhappy client since i started mixing and mastering professionally.
+That's something i'm really proud of.

 Q: Can you share one music production tip?